Circadiaware/crd-projects/README.md

 # Circadian Rhythm Disorder Projects
 **An overview of CRD-related projects that are currently being worked on.**

 Anyone can [open an issue](https://github.com/Circadiaware/crd-projects/issues/new/choose) to add a CRD-related project they or another person are currently working on, for the purpose of keeping an overview of existing efforts.
+Only open-source softwares are accepted.

 ## Existing projects